WWDC14: How iOS 8 Will Impact App Store Optimization

-So be careful… Now that video previews are available, it does not mean that screenshots have less importance.
-They of course keep their powerful persuasive potential.
+So be careful.
+Now that video previews are available, it does not mean that screenshots have less importance.
+They, of course, keep their powerful persuasive potential.
 Moreover, as stated, they convey the app first impression.
-Don’t forget that users will not necessarily watch your video but might only scroll your screenshots.
+Don’t forget that users will not necessarily watch your video, but might only scroll through your screenshots.

 Screenshots and video preview should therefore be combined together to create a powerful marketing strategy.

 In order to improve discoverability, the “Near Me” tab will be replaced by the “Explore” tab being much more easy-to-use and intuitive.
 It will actually allow users to browse categories and sub-categories.
 This will make their App Store exploration easier and much more precise.

 A brand new section called “Trending Searches” will give users the ability to look for the most popular searches of the moment.
 It basically gives a list of the top trending keywords searches on the App Store.
 This new feature seems to be a nice new way of exploring the App Store, with new interesting possibilities for developers.

 Related search suggestion

 Apple now offers users related search suggestions.
 This concretely means that a once a search has been done, a list of related searches will appear above the search results.
 This list will be based on what other users searched in relation with the keyword or search actually entered.